cakephp/docs/en/appendices/3-6-migration-guide.rst

   identifier expressions for use in complex queries.
 * Database connections will automatically be re-established when connections timeout during long running scripts.
+* ``Cake\Database\Type\BatchCastingInterface`` was added.
+This interface allows type classes to optimize casting operations by operating on all columns in bulk.
+This interface can be used in custom types now, and will be used in core types in 4.x.

 Datasource
 ==========